intel/llvm/sycl/doc/UsersManual.md

     Pass "options" to the backend of target device compiler, specified by triple T. The backend of device compiler generates target machine code from intermediate representation.
 This option can be used to tune code generation for a specific target.
-The options are used during offline compilation and are also saved in a fat binary when used for online compilation to be used at runtime compilation.
+The "options" are used during offline compilation and are also saved in a fat binary for online compilation.
-    -Xs is a shortcut to pass "options" to all backends specified via the '-fsycl-targets' option (or default
+    -Xs is a shortcut to pass "options" to all backends specified via the '-fsycl-targets' option (or default one).
-    one).

 **`-Xsycl-target-frontend=<T> "options"`**